korcky/fairmocracy/README.md

     2. If you want to be fancy you might follow this naming pattern `<type>[/<task id>]/<short description>`, e.g.:
         1. You're adding a new purple party: `feat/add_purple_party` or `feat/task-2/add_purple_party`
         2. You're fixing a bug with yellow party: `fix/yellow_party_no_votes` or `feat/task-42/yellow_party_no_votes`
-4. Make desiered changes to the code (e.g. you've created `new_file` and made changes to `old_file`)
+4. Make desired changes to the code (e.g. you've created `new_file` and made changes to `old_file`)

-5. Add files requiered files to the commit:
+5. Add required files to the commit:
     ```bash
     $ git add new_file old_file
     ```